hosanglee-kr/XY-SK120-Modbus-RTU-TTL/README.md

 - **No communication:** Check baud rate, wiring, and slave ID
 - **Erratic behavior:** Ensure proper timing between commands (library handles this internally)
 - **Protection trips:** Check your protection settings and load conditions
+- **Configuration issues:** Make sure XY-SKxxx_Config.h is included in your project and the pins match your hardware

 ## Contributing